-APIs will also enable new types of mobile commerce, led by the rise of a new type of “super-app” that can combine messaging, maps, mobility, shopping, dining and other services.
-BofAML is building APIs so that we will be able to connect clients—either through CashPro® or third-party apps—to this next wave of commerce that will be driven by digital wallets, sharing economies and new people globally.
+APIs also enables new types of mobile commerce, led by the rise of a “super-app” that can combine messaging, maps, mobility, shopping, dining and other services.
+BofA is building APIs so that we can connect clients—either through CashPro® or third-party apps—to commerce that is driven by digital wallets, sharing economies and new people globally.

 PUTTING THE BENEFITS IN YOUR HANDS

-BofAML is investing heavily in new innovations to help you benefit from these changes.
+BofA is investing heavily in innovations to help you benefit from these changes

-Recently rolled out Apple Pay®, Google PayTM, Samsung Pay® in the United States
+Available through Apple Pay®, Google PayTM, Samsung Pay® globally